Workflows0

 Single-level vs. multi-level bill of materials

-Despite the many different types of BOMs out there, they all fall into one of two categories: single or multi-level.
-Which category they belong to depends on whether or not the bill of materials includes assemblies only or sub-assemblies as well.
+Despite there being many different types of BOMs, they all fall into one of two categories: single or multi-level.
+Which category they belong to depends on whether or not the BOM includes assemblies only or sub-assemblies as well.

 • Assemblies are the components that are used to build the end product directly.
 For example, building a modern computer requires more than one manufacturing round.
 The components are built in separate places, and then all put together somewhere else.